Leveraging Large Language Models to Power Chatbots for Collecting User Self-Reported Data

 \subsection{Chatbot Platforms}

 Building chatbots is challenging and time-consuming, and many design suggestions discussed above are difficult to implement.
-Many open-domain chatbots that engage and entertain people socially are all dependent on large datasets~\cite{zhou2020design, adiwardana2020towards}.
-In the HCI community, rule-based dialogue systems are widely used. ~\citet{celino2020submitting} built their survey chatbot with pre-defined conversation flows as they intended to avoid disappointments caused by the chatbot's inability to understand certain utterances~\cite{luger2016like}.
+Many open-domain chatbots that engage and entertain people socially are \minorrev{predominantly} dependent on large datasets~\cite{zhou2020design, adiwardana2020towards}.
+In the HCI and CSCW community, rule-based dialogue systems are widely used. \citet{celino2020submitting} built their survey chatbot with pre-defined conversation flows as they intended to avoid disappointments caused by the chatbot's inability to understand certain utterances~\cite{luger2016like}.
 Although rule-based chatbots are unlikely to cause breakdowns, the resulted rigid conversations can make people lose interest in the long term.
 On the other hand, ~\citet{xiao2020tell} built their survey chatbot using Juji~\cite{Jujiio}, which automatically equip chatbots with rich existing conversational skills.
 Using the Juji GUI to add questions is relatively simple, but it is unclear whether developers can modify the chatbot's expressed personality.
 Lastly, other commercial chatbot frameworks, such as Dialogflow~\cite{GoogleDialogFlow} and IBM Watson~\cite{IBMWatson}, also allow developers to build rule-based chatbots with GUIs~\cite{thorat2020review}.
 However, creating more dynamic conversations usually requires programming skills.
 Even for professional developers, it is challenging to create well-designed conversational flows and pre-define user intents and chatbot messages~\cite{mctear2018conversational}.
 Using LLMs to power chatbots is a new way to build chatbots~\cite{volum2022craft, brown2020language}.
 LLMs accept natural language prompts so that people without any knowledge of programming but are interested in building chatbots for data collection can create prompts~\cite{Kim2021HyperCLOVA}.
-Hence, compared to prior methods that approach personalization by building data-driven user profiles~\cite{banovic2018warming, early2016test}, customizing prompts in natural languages essentially hands off the control to each individual who builds chatbots.
+Customizing prompts in natural languages essentially hands off the control to each individual who builds chatbots.
 As such, it becomes more straightforward to scaffold personalized chatbots (\eg, assigning a preferred personality) by revising prompts accordingly.
 Nevertheless, it is unclear how to design prompts for LLMs to steer chatbots that can effectively ask questions around desired information and have different conversational styles.